 During his time as an academic administrator, Terence held national positions as President of the Australian Council of Deans of Education, President of the NSW Teacher Education Council, executive member of the Deans of Arts, Social Sciences and Humanities of Australasia and inaugural board member of the Carrick Institute for Learning and Teaching in Higher Education.
-He was also involved in a number of federal reviews and has continued to perform these kinds of roles for government.
+He was also involved in several federal reviews and has continued to perform these kinds of roles for government.

 Research